Hill station

-A hill station is a town located at a higher elevation than the nearby plain or valley.
-The term was used mostly in colonial Asia (particularly in India), but also in Africa (albeit rarely), for towns founded by European colonialists as refuges from the summer heat and, as Dale Kennedy observes about the Indian context, "the hill station ... was seen as an exclusive British preserve: here it was possible to render the Indian into an outsider".
-In India, which has the largest number of hill stations, most are situated at an altitude of approximately 1000 to 2,500 metres.
+A hill station is a type of hill town, mostly in colonial Asia, but also in colonial Africa (albeit rarely), founded by European colonialists as a refuge from the summer heat.
+As historian Dane Kennedy observes about the Indian context, "the hill station (...) was seen as an exclusive British preserve: here it was possible to render the Indian into an outsider".
+The term is still used in present day, particularly in India, which has the largest number of hill stations; most are situated at an altitude of approximately 1000 to 2,500 metres.

 History

+In South Asia

-Nandi Hills is a hill station in Karnataka, India which was developed by Ganga Dynasty in 11th century.
-It was also used by Tipu Sultan (1751 - 1799) as a summer retreat.
+Nandi Hills is an 11th-century hill station that was developed by the Ganga dynasty in present-day Karnataka, India.
+Tipu Sultan (1751–1799) notably used it as a summer retreat.

 Hill stations in British India were established for a variety of reasons.
-One of the first reasons in the early 1800s, was for the place to act as a sanitorium for the ailing family members of British officials.
+One of the first reasons in the early 1800s was to act as sanitoria for the ailing family members of British officials.
 After the rebellion of 1857, the British "sought further distance from what they saw as a disease-ridden land by [escaping] to the Himalayas in the north".
 Other factors included anxieties about the dangers of life in India, among them "fear of degeneration brought on by too long residence in a debilitating land".
 The hill stations were meant to reproduce the home country, illustrated in Lord Lytton's statement about Ootacamund in the 1870s as having "such beautiful English rain, such delicious English mud."
 Shimla was officially made the "summer capital of India" in the 1860s and hill stations "served as vital centres of political and military power, especially after the 1857 revolt."